Celebrating International Women’s Day: How to be an ally in the workplace and combat gender inequality

 “I am a strong woman because a strong woman raised me.”

 I am very fortunate to have been raised by the strongest and most independent woman I know, my mother.
-Throughout my life I have been very aware of gender bias, lack of female representation and the microaggressions that women face in everyday life.
+Throughout my life, I have been very aware of gender bias, the lack of female representation and the microaggressions that women face in everyday life.
 I’m passionate about achieving gender equality and working to #BreakTheBias, and you can help support this change by being an ally.

-An ally will recognise their privilege and help act on these inequalities by taking a responsibility in supporting others to bring visibility and tangible change to the systemic issues that differently impact individuals, groups and communities.
+An ally will recognise their privilege and help act on these inequalities by taking responsibility in supporting others to bring visibility and tangible change to the systemic issues that differently impact individuals, groups and communities.
 Anyone can be an ally – whatever your job role or class/socio-economic background, you can support women in the workplace and make a difference.

 Even though I have lived experience of facing bias as a woman, I am very aware that I have privilege as a white, cisgender, heterosexual and non-disabled woman.
 It’s important to be mindful of intersectionality as women of colour, LGBT+ women and disabled women all face further compounded discrimination.